jfirebaugh/konacha/README.md

 ## Directives and Asset Bundling

 We suggest that you explicitly require just the assets necessary for each spec.
-In CI mode, Matcha will run each spec in isolation, and requiring things explicitly will help ensure your scripts don't accumulate hidden dependencies and tight coupling.
+In CI mode, Konacha will run each spec in isolation, and requiring things explicitly will help ensure your scripts don't accumulate hidden dependencies and tight coupling.

 However, you are free to ignore this advice and require the entire application.js asset bundle in your specs or spec helper, or a bundled subset of assets.
-Requiring bundled assets works like it does in Rails development mode -- Matcha will detect the complete set of dependencies and generate a separate script tag for each one.
+Requiring bundled assets works like it does in Rails development mode -- Konacha will detect the complete set of dependencies and generate a separate script tag for each one.
 You won't have to search through a many thousand line application.js bundle to debug a spec failure.

 ## Configuration

-Matcha can be configured in an initializer, e.g. `config/initializers/matcha.rb`:
+Konacha can be configured in an initializer, e.g. `config/initializers/konacha.rb`:

-    Matcha.configure do |config|
+    Konacha.configure do |config|
       config.spec_dir  = "spec/javascripts"
       config.interface = :bdd
       config.driver    = :selenium
-    end if defined?(Matcha)
+    end if defined?(Konacha)

-The `defined?` check is necessary to avoid a dependency on Matcha in the production environment.
+The `defined?` check is necessary to avoid a dependency on Konacha in the production environment.

-The `spec_dir` option tells Matcha where to find JavaScript specs.
+The `spec_dir` option tells Konacha where to find JavaScript specs.
 The `interface` option specifies the test interface used by Mocha (see below). `driver` names a Capybara driver used for the CI task (try `:webkit`, after installing [capybara-webkit](https://github.com/thoughtbot/capybara-webkit)).